-One of the most important components that will significantly impact website performance is web hosting.
+One of the main reasons your site is slow to lad could be how well your web hosts performance.
 If you are using cheap hosting sometimes just choosing to move to high-quality hosting could significantly boost website speeds.
 Cheap hosts are usually bad for website speed given that one server may have tens and sometimes hundreds of websites competing for the same limited amount of computer resources.

 To resolve issues with web hosting, you either have to move the website to web hosts that do not have too many websites on one server or upgrade to premium hosting.
 Some options available include VPS hosting, Dedicated Servers, and cloud-based hosting.
 Try WPEngine it’s what I use.